utkarshcmu/grafana.org/content/blog/2017-11-24-timeshift-ep23.md

 categories = ["timeShift", "Grafana Buzz"]
 +++

-#### Welome to TimeShift
+#### Welcome to TimeShift
 This week, Grafana Labs team members in the U.S. took time off for the Thanksgiving holiday, to spend time with family and friends.
 While I'm thankful for many things, I would like to call out two special groups - **1.
-My Grafana Labs family:** you teach me something new every day, provide interesting challenges, and make me feel valued.
+My Grafana Labs family:** you teach me something new every day, provide interesting challenges, and make our "post-geographic" company extremely collaborative.
 You make it a pleasure to come to work.
 And **2.
 The Grafana community:** I'm constantly impressed and amazed by the participation and passion from our community.
-I think I can speak for the entire company when I say, "Thank you!"
+I think I speak for the entire company when I say, "Thank you!"

-Due to the U.S. holiday, this issue of timeShift will be short.
-We plan to resume our regularly scheduled programming next week.
 <hr />
 #### Latest Release